Mohamed-Syam/SXC.StripePaymentProcessor/README.md

 ## This repo contains the stroe-front integration with stripe elements.

-## Next, add stripe pluging to commerce engine
+## Next, add stripe plug to commerce engine